-- Completion of the degree program within six years, and except for summer sessions, a student must remain continuously enrolled for a minimum of one course per fall and spring semesters until graduation.
+- Completion of the degree program within six years, except for summer sessions.
+A student must remain continuously enrolled for a minimum of one course per fall and spring semesters until graduation.
 A leave of absence can be granted for two semesters under reasonable justification.

 - No thesis or on-campus residency requirements.